-- (1) They are initiated by citizens or are mandatory according to constitutional provisions. - (2) They do not require agreement or initiation of any main political office (e.g. core executive, parliament). - (3) Decisions made are legally binding and cannot be overturned. - (4) They have already been used in practice at least one time (they do not exist on paper alone).

-Citizens have the effective opportunity to take binding decisions on issues of importance to them through popular initiatives and referendums.
-The set of eligible issues is extensive, and includes national, regional, and local issues.
-Citizens have the effective opportunity to take binding decisions on issues of importance to them through either popular initiatives or referendums.
+dec ision-making that meet the following criteria: (1) They are initiated by citizens or are mandatory according to constitutional provisions.
+(2) They do not require agreement or initiation of any main political office (e.g. core executive, parliament).
+(3) Decisions made are legally binding and cannot be overturned.
+(4) They have already been used in practice at least one time (they do not exist on paper alone). pop izens have the effective opportunity to take binding decisions on issues of importance to them through pular initiatives and referendums.
+The set of eligible issues is extensive, and includes national, regional, d local issues.
+10 🗆 9 🗆 izens have the effective opportunity to take binding decisions on issues of importance to them through her popular initiatives or referendums.
 The set of eligible issues covers at least two levels of government.
+8 0 -

-8 7 6 Citizens have the effective opportunity to vote on issues of importance to them through a legally bind- ing measure.
-The set of eligible issues is limited to one level of government.
-5 🗌 4 🗌 3 🗌 Citizens have no effective opportunity to vote on issues of importance to them through a legally bind- ing measure.
-2 🗆 1 🗆
+Citizens have no effective opportunity to vote on issues of importance to them through a legally bind-